ambient-innovation/django-ai-kit-auth/django-app/README.rst

 It provides routes for login, password validation, password reset, registration and account verification.

-It includes a services to trigger the account validation and other functionality.
+It also handles email notifications on registration and password reset.
+Look at the template section of the settings to configure the email templates.

 It works with the standard django and with a custom user model as long as its provides an email address.

 Standard Django sessions are used for authentification.